hashbomb/Hashtiki/README.md

 **HashTiki** is the first NFT portfolio that empowers the metaverse ecology.
-HashTiki consists of [8000](https://github.com/hashbomb/Hashtiki/blob/main/8000-Tiki.jpg) unique totem collections, whose ownership is stored on the SOLANA blockchain network, and it is promoted and disseminated in the way of encrypted NFT.
+HashTiki consists of [8000](https://github.com/hashbomb/Hashtiki/blob/main/8000-Tiki.jpg) unique totem collections, whose ownership is stored on the Polygon blockchain network, and it is promoted and disseminated in the way of encrypted NFT.